xrash/smetrics/README.md

 # Strings metrics

-This library contains implementations of the Levenshtein distance, Jaro-Winkler and Soundex algorithms.
-Other algorithms related with string metrics are welcome.
+This library contains implementations of the Levenshtein distance, Jaro-Winkler and Soundex algorithms written in Go (golang).
+Other algorithms related with string metrics (or string similarity, whatever) are welcome.

 # Algorithms